Scarlet Finale! (Demo)

 “Why won’t you understand?!”
 “This is for your own good.”
 “This city is cursed!!”
 “You must be cursed too!!!”
 “Leave!!”

 Even if the yelling voices continued and even if the steps were getting closer, Faith didn’t panic.
-He was focused on letting his thoughts run.
+He focused on letting his thoughts run.

 (Given the storm outside, they must have used some method of transportation.
 Yet, they still chose to walk into here.
 They must want to keep their backup safe.
 It also roughly took about six minutes between the explosion and the moment they got here.)